 MAX_SHARED_SERVERS: The maximum number of shared server processes that can run at the same time is determined by this parameter.

-SHARED_SERVER SESSIONS: This is the only required parameter for using shared servers and it defines the maximum number of concurrent sessions that can be used for shared server connection.
+SHARED_SERVER SESSIONS: This is the only required parameter for using shared servers, and it defines the maximum number of concurrent sessions that can be used for shared server connections.